3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 A function call takes form of: `<function_name>(<parameters...>)`

-A C function call/invocation is same as those of mathematical functions, for which they accept parameters as inputs and returns an output as a response, although C functions can also perform simple actions without any response.
+A C function call/invocation is the same as those of mathematical functions, for which they accept parameters as inputs and return an output as a response, although C functions can also perform simple actions without any response.
 The parameters provided to a function call can be variables or literals, just anything that carries a value.

 For example: